 - University of South Carolina – early career pay: $68,400; Mid-Career: $124,000

-As a last point, let’s take a look at job positions MBA graduate typically fill.
+As the last point, let’s take a look at job positions MBA graduates typically fill.
 These include Chief Executives, Financial Managers, Marketing Managers, and others.
-Now, pay for these positions typically outperform the annual mean wage by at least double – if not triple.
+Pay for these positions typically outperform the annual mean wage by at least double – if not triple.
 That’s a fantastic ROI!
 According to the BLS, the annual mean wage for 2015 in South Carolina is $40,580.
-Take a look below and compare this wage with what MBA grads can expect to receive in various positions.
+Look below and compare this wage with what MBA grads can expect to receive in various positions.
 Not too bad!

 - Chief Executives – $159,240